How effective is group therapy?

 Groups at the Counseling Center vary significantly in session format.
 Many groups are structured or semi-structured; these groups are somewhat similar to workshops in that most group sessions focus on a particular topic.
 Each session usually consists of brief lectures by the group leaders, group discussions, and experiential activities.

 Counseling Center also offers process or personal exploration groups that are typically much less structured.
 There isn't a specific topic for each group session.
-Members are welcome to bring any issues to the group that feel are important, and the primary focus of therapy in the group is on the interactions among group members.
+Members are welcome to bring any issues to the group they feel are important, and the primary focus of therapy in the group is on the interactions among group members.
 This occurs as members give each other feedback on their interpersonal styles and identify ways in which they feel more connected to one another.
 (Please click here to learn more about the variety of groups that we offer.)

 Do I have to reveal all my deepest secrets and feelings to the group?